GamecockCentral - Inside the snap count - South Carolina Gamecocks football

 Inside the snap count - South Carolina Gamecocks football

-In this feature, GamecockCentral.com gives subscribers a closer look at how many snaps each South Carolina football player took in a loss against Missouri.
+In this feature, GamecockCentral.com gives subscribers a closer look at how many snaps each South Carolina football player took in a win over Kentucky.

 We also break down what those totals mean and give other interesting notes.